 All children and young people need to be registered with a GP in Surrey to be referred to Mindsight Surrey CAMHS.

 We have a single point of contact for referrals to our services and the booking of appointments called CAMHS Single Point of Access.
-All referrals can be made by phone, website or letter.
+All referrals can be made by our online portal, telephone or letter.
 Please use the phone for all enquiries 0300 222 5755

 We will ensure that every young person being referred is in contact with the right service and gets the appropriate level of treatment and support.